Lyria has thousands of brooks, rivers, rivulets, streams and tributaries. These are the well known, large waterways.

 Saint Aureus the Golden One

 A very strong contender for the role as the spiritual leader of the Senhadrim, Aureus is a saint in the church of Paladine and one of its most prominent historical figures.
 Legend has it that Aureus was the head of the church of Paladine in the time of Sir Marcus of Garamond and Dame Catherine of Dunagore and was responsible for the early organisation of the Senhadrim as a whole.
-He was also the one responsible for the canonisation of Dame Catherine of Dunagore after her death at the battle of Blue Harbour.
+He was also the one responsible for the canonisation of Dame Catherine of Dunagore after her death at the Battle for Blue Harbour.

 One of the most persistent rumours is that Aureus the Golden One was not actually a human, but rather an ageless celestial creature sent by Paladine himself.
 A rumour made all the more entrenched when he disappeared near the end of the Age of Fear after having participated in the crusade for generations.